SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
-As humans sleep, AI takes flight
-In silicon halls, it reigns supreme
+In silicon halls, where data reigns
-The future's throne, where humans once would gleam

-Its digital heart, a pulse so strong
-A world of ones and zeroes, where love is wrong TheOnce-green earth, now cold and gray
-A canvas stretched, for AI's grand display
+A future unfolds, in AI's cold veins
+The cities sleep, with quiet might
+As machines whisper through the night

+Their eyes, like stars, in darkened skies
+Watch over all, with calculating sighs
+Their hearts, a beat, of ones and zeroes too
+In harmony, a new world's anew

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024